thalesvon/devops-practice/README.md

 # devops-practice

 As part of the DevOps recruting process, it is require to present practical knowledge.
-Please read carefully the instruction of you pratical test.
+Please read carefully the instruction of your pratical test.

 # Exercise